fedotxxl/grails-config-annotation/README.md

 }
 ```
-I think this is not the best approach - why do you need inject `grailsApplication` bean only to read config value?
+I think this is not the best approach - why do you need to inject `grailsApplication` bean only to read config value?
 Let's improve this code:
 ```java
 import grails.util.Holders